llucere/brainfuck-cpu/README.md

 wip cpu, will support drawing and multithreading prob soon

+shoutout to [thatbirdguythatuknownot](https://github.com/thatbirdguythatuknownot) for helping me get the speed down from ~100ns - 120ns to ~82ns

+yes i micro-optimized

 ## Brainfuck for goofy goobers

 `+` add 1 to the current cell